 - Dirty and smokey – Again, not enclosed, and had no air filtering or extraction, so LOTS of smoke.

 - Low-powered – If a laser engraver can not make much of a mark on the surface, let alone cut, then you will have to slow right down, which means you get even more soot and smoke.
+Now that has all changed with diode lasers competing with Co2 lasers for power!

 - Slow – Speed isn’t just related to the power output but also it comes down to the motion hardware and stepper drivers.
 Engrave jobs especially need the machine to be able to get up to high speeds with accuracy, and if the framework is not stable then you can get severe artifacts in the resulting engraved image.
 Modern lasers also do complex math to maintain speed around curves and stops and starts – you don’t want burn or collisions due to overly aggressive acceleration and deceleration.